 WP Table Builder

 It’s pretty clear to me that Pedroia has been the better hitter (albeit one with less home run pop).
-The numbers say that Kinsler was superior defensively but it’s not by much and Pedey has 4 Gold Gloves.
-Kinsler’s big advantage is simply that he’s played more; Pedroia’s knee has limited him to just 9 games in 2018 and ’19.
+The numbers say that Kinsler was superior defensively, but it’s not by much, and Pedey has 4 Gold Gloves.
+Kinsler’s big advantage is simply that he’s played more; Pedroia’s knee troubles limited him to just nine games in 2018 and ’19.

 There’s no doubt that Ian Kinsler was an excellent player for a great many years.
-However, he never had a monster year that put him into MVP consideration and doesn’t have a statistical profile that calls out for a Hall of Fame plaque.
+However, he never had a monster year that put him into MVP consideration, and he doesn’t have a statistical profile that calls for a Hall of Fame plaque.

 Kinsler fell just one hit short of 2,000 for his career.
-I would expect he’ll fall far, far shorter of the 75% needed for a spot in Cooperstown.
+He will fall far, far short of the 75% needed for a spot in Cooperstown.
 The most likely outcome is that he’s “one and done” (with less than 5% of the vote) on the 2025 ballot.

-2 thoughts on “Ian Kinsler Retires as a Long-Shot Hall of Fame Candidate”
+2 thoughts on “Ian Kinsler: Long-Shot Hall of Fame Candidate”

 1. Good player, above average career, made lots of money, hope he enjoyed it.
 Not making the HoF with all that is no big deal.